People see approximately 4,000-10,000 ads per day.

 1) Create new audiences.

-A lookalike audience is a way your ads can reach new families who are likely to be interested in your childcare business because they share similar characteristics (demographics, interests, behaviors) to your existing customers.
+A lookalike audience is a way your ads can reach new families who are likely to be interested in your childcare business because they share similar characteristics (demographics, interests, behaviours) to your existing customers.

 Lookalike audiences use an existing Custom Audience you select for its source audience.
 When you use a lookalike audience, your ad is delivered to that audience of people who are similar to (or "look like") your existing customers.